DIAGNijmegen/dragon_baseline/README.md

 * **Fixed parameters** are not adapted.
 During development of the DRAGON baseline we identified a robust configuration (that is, certain architecture and training properties) that can simply be used all the time.
 This includes, for example, the loss function and learning rate.
 * **Rule-based parameters** use the dataset fingerprint to adapt certain segmentation pipeline properties by following hard-coded heuristic rules.
 For example, the regression target is transformed with a logarithmic function when the skew of the label distribution is more than one.

-## How to get started as AI developer?
-Please see the [dedicated development guide](documentation/development_guide.md) to get started with creating new solutions!

 ## How to get started to use existing DRAGON algorithms?
 If you want to use an existing algorithm to annotate new data, you need: